shihuang047/2bRAD-M/README.md

     It usually can take around 30 mins to save all files in the `your_database_path`, but it still depends on your internet connenction speed and stability.

 ## 2bRAD-M pipeline tutorial
-   * The pipeline description:
+   * The usage of the 2bRAD-M analysis pipeline:
    ```
     DESCRIPTION
 	  The streamlined 2bRAD pipeline for analyzing microbial compositions from the 2bRAD/shotgun metagenomics data based on the species-specific 2bRAD markers.

 	PARAMETERS